mjfusa/Message-Center-Agent/README.md

 - **Global Administrator**: Required to grant admin consent for the app registration and API permissions.

-## Required Roles - Agent Deployment
+## Required Roles - Agent Provisioning

 The roles required to manage the Teams app (Agent) in Microsoft 365 and deploy it to the organization are:

 * Teams Administrator: Required to manage and deploy Teams apps within the organization via the Teams Admin Center.